abeeds/City-Jail-App/README.md

 <h1>City-Jail-App</h1>
   <p>
-    City Jail App is a web application that allows users to access a MYSQL database.<br>
-    This app features a public view that allows users to search criminal and crime related data.<br>
-    There is also an admin view, accessed through the login, that allows for more detailed searches,<br>
-    inserting new data entries, and updating existing entries.
+    City Jail App is a web application that allows users to access a MYSQL database.
+This app features a public view that allows users to search criminal and crime related data.
+There is also an admin view, accessed through the login, that allows for more detailed searches, inserting new data entries, updating existing entries, and deleting existing entries.
   </p>
   <p>
     This app was written using the following languages<br>